Ward Map and Polling Location Finder

 Student Election Judge Trainees - Students age 16 and 17 can be Election Judge Trainees.
 To serve, students must be a U.S. Citizen in good academic standing at a Minnesota high school (or home schooled).
 They must also obtain school and parental permission and serve in the county where they reside or in an adjacent county.
 Like other judges, they do not have to serve the entire day and cannot work past 10:00 p.m.
 Trainees are assigned the same duties as other judges, with the exception of tasks requiring party affiliation.
 Trainees do not designate party affiliation.
 Trainees are not counted towards the minimum number of Election Judges required to be present.
 The number of trainees may not be more than one-third of the total Election Judges present.
 Trainees must attend and complete the same training as other judges.

 Complete the application below or contact the West St. Paul City Clerk at 651-552-4102 for more information.

 Training and Certification:

 You must complete an Election Judge training course before you may serve as an Election Judge.
-You wil attend a class at least two hours in length, and your certification is valid for two years.
+You will attend a class at least two hours in length, either in person or online, and your certification is valid for two years.
 Renew your certification by repeating the course every two years.
 The City Clerk/Local Election Official will keep proof of your training on file.